open5e/open5e/source/monsters/monsters_a-z/S/succubus-incubus.rst

 **Challenge** 4 (1,100 XP)

-**Telepathic Bond**: The fiend ignores the range restriction on its telepathy when communicating with a creature it has charmed.
+**Telepathic Bond**: The fiend ignores the range restriction on its telepathy when communicating with a creature it has :ref:`srd:charmed`.
 The two don't even need to be on the same plane of existence.

 **Shapechanger**: